toverainc/willow/README.md

 ## Config

-The only supported hardware currently is the SP32-S3-Korvo-2.
-Anything else will be PAINFUL.
+The only supported hardware currently is the ESP32-S3-Korvo-2.
+Anything else will be PAINFUL - (we'll deal with this later).

 For the time being you will need to run ```./utils.sh config``` and navigate to Sallow Configuration to fill in your WiFi SSID and password.